 Housing Accommodations or Exemption - Medical Necessity

 Requests for accommodations or exemption for medical reasons must be accompanied by the private physician's letter of explanation and other supporting medical documents to substantiate the request.
 For confidentiality, you may submit it in a sealed envelope marked "Medical Confidential" to Oglethorpe University's Academic Success Center – Disability Services (ASC-DS).
 ASC-DS staff will review all medical requests and supporting medical documentation and must concur that the medical condition warrants special housing consideration which cannot be accommodated on campus.
 In some situations, ASC-DS staff may need to contact the private physician for further information or clarification.
 After review, ASC-DS staff will make a recommendation to Residence Life regarding the student's request.
-For more information, please contact Mark Gross at mgross@Oglethorpe.edu.
+For more information, please visit the housing and dining accommodations or exemption section of the Academic Success Center website or contact Mark Gross directly at mgross@Oglethorpe.edu.

 Fraudulent Exemption from the Residential Policy